top of page

 Daily prayers - Honor

 The Honor Prayers invite God to SYNC us with the big idea of Honor Season.
 The prayers are not a way of trying harder to drum up the courage to endure opposition as the messengers of Jesus.
-They are a way of focusing on Jesus's commitment to his mission all the way to his death.
+They are a way of focusing on Jesus's willingness to die for his campaign.
 We ask him to put his backbone into us so we can finish our lives honorably, loyal to the One who gave his life for ours.

 Choose any prayer style below that will best keep you in SYNC with the One who showed us what it means to finish honorably no matter what it costs or how much it hurts.
 If/when you realize you are out of SYNC, admit it to God, and any of these prayers will help you get back in SYNC.